Want an easier way to teach your kids about budgeting and finance? Our guest Jesse

 anticipate larger, less frequent expenses and make them monthly expenses.
 So, if

-monthly bill for 100 bucks.
-If you want to do some holiday shopping and that’s
+bill for 100 bucks.
+If you want to do some holiday shopping and that’s 12 months

-monthly bill.
-And so in that way, as you’re doing that prioritization of rule
+bill.
+And so in that way, as you’re doing that prioritization of rule one,

-one, you’re still considering those future obligations, those future desires,
+you’re still considering those future obligations, those future desires, and

 together, right there.
 It helps people make really good decisions.

-to “age your money.”
-So you want to get to a point where you’re
+“age your money.”
+So you want to get to a point where you’re spending

-spending money that you earned at least 30 days ago.
-It just gets people away from
+money that you earned at least 30 days ago.
+It just gets people away from the financial

-concept that we’ve introduced, and it’s shown a lot of promise for
+we’ve introduced, and it’s shown a lot of promise for people.

 Embracing reality [5:38]